dpn-admin/earth-scraper/README.md

 Build it with maven.
 Run jar, run.

+### Building

+Building EarthScraper can be done with maven.
+It can be packaged with `mvn package` or installed to your local maven repository with `mvn install`.
+When running either of these a fat jar is built for the earth-driver modeule (courtesy of the `spring-boot-maven-plugin`) which can be run with `java -jar target/earth-driver-2.0.0-SNAPSHOT.jar`, replacing the version information with the current build.

 ### Development

 Maven and Spring provide the necessary resources to run this in development.
 By using `mvn spring-boot:run`,